Bids to college bowl games

 The teams that participate in the National Collegiate Athletic Association's Division I Football Bowl Subdivision earn the right to compete in a series of post-season games called bowl games.
 As of 2024, there are 42 bowl games (not counting the College Football Playoff National Championship), and all are contractually obligated to offer bids to specific conferences, a situation known as a "tie-in".
 The "top" six bowl games ("New Year's Six") in the nation select their teams as part of the College Football Playoff (CFP), which was put into place for a minimum of 12 years, beginning with the 2014 season.
 Prior to 2014, the top five games in the country were chosen under the system known as the Bowl Championship Series.
 The bowls outside of the CFP have individual contracts with the conferences to offer preferential bids to teams from those conferences.
 As long as teams are bowl eligible, they may be selected by these bowls to meet these contracts.

 College Football Playoff

 The College Football Playoff consists of seven bowls: the Rose Bowl, Sugar Bowl, Orange Bowl, Cotton Bowl, Fiesta Bowl, Peach Bowl, and the College Football Playoff National Championship.
-For the 2023–2024 season, the Rose Bowl and the Sugar Bowl will serve as national semifinals for the 2024 College Football Playoff National Championship in Houston, Texas, meaning that the teams ranked No. 1 through No. 4 in the final College Football playoff rankings will play in those two bowls, with the winners advancing to the CFP National Championship.
+First round games are played at the home stadium of the highest seed.

-Twelve schools are selected for the major bowls.
+Twelve schools are selected for the playoff.
 The top five conference champions in the CFP rankings receive automatic bids.
 No conference will have an automatic bid.
 A conference must have a minimum of eight members for its champion to be eligible for a guaranteed bid.

-The following tie-ins formerly exist for bowls in the years they are not hosting the national semifinals: